 The Autumn Statement 2015: What it means to you

-We take a look at the impact this will have on fleets in the UK and what it really means to you.
+Following yesterday’s Autumn Statement, where Chancellor George Osborne revealed his financial plans, we take a look at the impact this will have on fleets in the UK and what it really means to you.

 Stuart Miles, Director of Sales, Fleetcor UK says; “George Osborne delivered his first Autumn Budget Statement as Chancellor of a Conservative government, and with disappointing news for company car drivers he announced that diesel cars will no longer see a drop in BIK as the three percent surcharge, which was due to be scrapped in April 2016, will now be postponed until April 2021.”